cloudoperators/kubernetes-operations/README.md

 ## About this project

-A set of Plutono dashboards and Prometheus alerting rules combined with playbooks to ensure effective monitoring of Kubernetes.
+A set of Plutono dashboards and Prometheus alerting rules combined with playbooks to ensure effective operations of Kubernetes.

 Contents